UltraTsar/NonTrivialRepE_Timeline/README.md

 # NonTrivialRepE_Timeline
-Non-Trivial Fellowship repository for "A Timeline on Representation Engineering"
+Non-Trivial Fellowship repository for "An Analysis of Plasticity in Large Language Models (LLMs) via Representation Engineering"

 ## Abstract